May 3, 2023

 Our first stop was at the beautiful Rainbow Beach lookout point.
 Not far from here, we drove onto a ferry, taking the bus over to Fraser Island.

 The tour guide was so knowledgeable and kind.
-He was so passionate about the history of the land and its ties to aboriginal culture.
+He was very passionate about Fraser Islands history and its ties to aboriginal culture.

 Lake Mackenzie